grrr-amsterdam/garp-functional/docs/index.md

 ### SortBy

-Use the given property to sort a collection of objects.
+Use the given function to sort a collection of objects.
+To sort by a certain key, use `f\prop()`:

 ```php
 $musicians = [